Ileo-anal pouch: Pouch infections

 Biopsies of the pouch should confirm if an infection is the root cause of pouch inflammation.
-If an infection from Clostridium difficile (C Diff) or Cytomegalovirus (CMV) is found, initial therapy is usually antibiotics.
-Certain infections such as a Clostridium difficile (C Diff) might also be treated with probiotics just as a C Diff infection in a person who still has their colon would be treated.
-Probiotics that are prescribed for pouchitis (specifically pouchitis diagnosed as being caused by dysbiosis) are often also prescribed for C Diff.
+If an infection from Clostridioides difficile (C-diff) or Cytomegalovirus (CMV) is found, initial therapy is usually antibiotics.
+Certain infections such as a Clostridioides difficile (C-diff) might also be treated with probiotics just as a C-diff infection in a person who still has their colon would be treated.
+Probiotics that are prescribed for pouchitis (specifically pouchitis diagnosed as being caused by dysbiosis) are often also prescribed for C-diff.